 - crayons (optional)

 Just print and go!
 You can laminate if you’d like, or depending on the activity variation you may want to put these in a dry erase sleeve.
 I prefer that over lamination because they erase so much better!

 We started by using these mats just like any other pattern block mats.
-They only come in outline form, which makes matching a little more challenging for preschoolers, but that’s perfect for summer because if you’re preschooler is getting ready for kinder they are probably ready for the extra challenge!
+They only come in outline form, which makes matching a little more challenging for preschoolers, but that’s perfect for summer because if your preschooler is getting ready for kinder they are probably ready for the extra challenge!